Rotherham NHS Foundation Trust

 The Rotherham NHS Foundation Trust operates Rotherham General Hospital in South Yorkshire, England.
 It was previously Rotherham General Hospitals NHS Trust before becoming an NHS Foundation Trust in 2005.

 The Trust was featured in Can Gerry Robinson Fix the NHS? an Open University BBC series shown on BBC2 from 8 January 2007 to 10 January 2007.

 In October 2012 the Trust announced that it needed a "smaller hospital, with substantially fewer beds".

 In October 2013 its future independence was under consideration.
 The Trust recorded a deficit of £3.5 million in 2012–13 but predicted a surplus of £3.3 million in 2013–14.

-The Trust was one of the first to abandon the National Programme for Information Technology (NPfIT) electronic patient records system in 2009 and adopt its own system.
-In November 2013 it announced that it was abandoning the system Meditech 6.0, produced by US-based Medical Information Technology, that it had spent more than £21 million implementing which went live in 2012, after a "catalogue of failure".
+The Trust was one of the first to abandon the National Programme for Information Technology (NPfIT) electronic patient records system in 2009 and adopt the MEDITECH system.
+The system has been live since 2012 and is the Trust's main acute EPR system with SystmOne in use in the Community setting.